phpseclib/phpseclib.com/docs/bcrypt.md

 private static function bcrypt_hash($sha2pass, $sha2salt)
 #
 #-----[ REPLACE WITH ]----------------------------------
-# this change is to that we can verify the changes
+# this change is so that we can verify the changes
 #
 public static function bcrypt_hash($sha2pass, $sha2salt)
 #